 West Beverly High.
 Brandon moans to Dylan about how Gil has been gone for several days now, and that a sucky sub has taken over teaching his English class.
 He's tried to reach Gil by phone, but he keeps getting the machine.
 For some reason, Brandon has Gil's address in Malibu, and he tells Dylan he'd like to stop by and find out what's going on.
 Dylan tells him he knows the area and offers to go with him...and adds that the antibiotics he's been taking have made him feel a lot better.
 Suddenly, Brenda rushes up to the two of them and informs them that Gil is in a boatload of trouble.
 He's been accused of sexual misconduct with a female student, and has been relieved of his duties pending an investigation.

 The Walsh house.
 Ahn-drea drops by to find out all the dish Brenda has on Sue, since the girl is her freshman buddy.
-Brenda wants to know why she's so interested in the little tart and asks if it's because Gil is involved.
+Brenda wants to know why she's so interested in the little tart and asks if it's 'cause Gil is involved.
 Ahn-drea expresses surprise at the mention of Gil's name, so Brenda tells her that the gossip about those two is all over school.
 Ahn-drea asks her what Sue's story is, so Brenda tells her that Donna filled her in about how Scott's death caused the family, which was pretty weird to begin with, to completely fall apart.
 Mr. Scanlon has mentally checked out, and Mrs. Scanlon is a major control freak on top of being a freak in general.
-Brandon suddenly bursts into Brenda's room and dramatically announces that Sue Scanlon is the one who accused Gil of sexual misconduct.
-Brenda and Ahn-drea look over at each other in amusement, and Brandon is clearly disappointed that he's obviously the last to know.
-He's also skeptical about Sue's version of events and refers to her as "the so-called victim”.
-This, of course, gets Ahn-drea all riled up, and she retorts that there's never been an unfounded claim of sexual abuse at West Beverly.
+Brandon suddenly bursts into Brenda's room and dramatically announces that Sue Scanlon is the one who accused Gil of sexual misconduct, and Brenda and Ahn-drea look at each other in amusement.
+Brandon is skeptical about Sue's version of events and refers to her as "the so-called victim"...which gets Ahn-drea all riled up, and she retorts that there's never been an unfounded claim of sexual abuse at West Beverly.
 Brandon counter-retorts that it doesn't mean there can never be one, and adds that Sue is a nutcase and that Gil has every right to confront his accuser.
 Ahn-drea angrily accuses him of judging the victim, expresses doubt about Gil's innocence, and storms out.

-After Ahn-drea's abrupt departure, Brenda tells Brandon she isn't sure what to believe.
-Brandon strongly believes that Sue is screwed up enough to wrongfully accuse Gil of sexual harassment.
-Suddenly, the doorbell rings and it's David.
-He's come by to give Brandon a private dance lesson before the Kingston 12 outing.
+After Ahn-drea's abrupt departure, Brenda tells Brandon she isn't sure what to believe...and Brandon says he strongly believes that Sue is screwed up enough to wrongfully accuse Gil of sexual harassment.
+A few seconds later, David drops by to give Brandon a private dance lesson before the Kingston 12 outing.
 Brandon tells him he totally forgot, and that it isn't a good night.
-David reminds him that they're going to the club the following evening, but Brandon insists that he doesn't have time to play Chris Penn to his Kevin Bacon.
+David reminds him that they're going to the club the following evening, but Brandon says he just doesn't have time to play Chris Penn to his Kevin Bacon.
 David shrugs and leaves, and Brandon begs Brenda to never tell anyone that David had nearly given him a dance lesson.
 When he declares that he's not going to go to Kingston 12 anyway, Brenda chides him for being so stubborn about dancing.
 She points out that he has a nice, sexy girlfriend who really wants to dance with him...so he should get over his annoying phobia and not blow it with her.